Stuck fermentation

 A stuck fermentation is the term used in brewing beer or winemaking when the yeast becomes dormant before the fermentation has completed.
 Unlike an "arrested fermentation", where the winemaker intentionally stops fermentation (such as in the production of fortified wines), a stuck fermentation is an unintentional and unwanted occurrence that can lead to the wine being spoiled by bacteria and oxidation.

 There are several potential causes of a stuck fermentation; the most common are an excessively high temperature killing off the yeast, or a must deficient in the nitrogen food source needed for the yeast to thrive.
 Once the fermentation is stuck, it is very difficult to restart due to a chemical compound released by dying yeast cells that inhibits the future growth of yeast cells in the batch.
 Winemakers often take several steps to limit the possibility of a stuck fermentation occurring, such as adding nitrogen to the must in the form of diammonium phosphate or using cultured yeast with a high temperature and alcohol tolerance.
 These steps will each have their own subtle or dramatic effect on the resulting flavors and quality of the wine.

 Causes

 There are several potential instigators of a stuck fermentation.
 One of the most common found in winemaking is a nitrogen deficient must.
 Nitrogen is a vital nutrient in the growth and development of yeasts and is usually provided from the wine grapes themselves.
 Grapes grown in vineyards with soils lacking in nitrogen or grape varieties, such as Chardonnay and Riesling, which are naturally prone to have low nitrogen to sugar ratios will be at greater risk for having a stuck fermentation.
 Another cause rooted in the vineyard is from overripe grapes.
-Grapes that are overripe will have high levels of sugars that translates into higher alcohol content.
+Grapes that are overripe will have high levels of sugars that translate into higher alcohol content.
 Yeast are unable to reproduce in an environment with 16-18% ABV; in an environment with multiple stressors the fermentation could get stuck even before the alcohol level reaches that point.